Domains and Event Structures for Fusions: Domain and event structure semantics for graph rewriting

 \section{Domain and event structure semantics for graph rewriting}

 In this section we consider graph rewriting systems where rules are left-linear but possibly not right-linear and thus, as an effect of a rewriting step, some items can be merged.
 We argue that weak prime domains and connected {\esabbr} are the right tool for providing a concurrent semantics to this class of rewriting systems.
-More precisely, we show that the domain associated with a graph rewriting system by a generalisation of a classical construction is a weak prime domain and vice versa that each connected {\esabbr} and thus each weak prime domain arise as the semantics of some graph rewriting system.
-In Subsection~\ref{ss:back-graph} we review some background material and then in Subsections~\ref{ss:graph-dom} and \ref{ss:es-graph} we present our results.
+More precisely, in Subsection~\ref{ss:back-graph} we review the basics of graph rewriting and we generalise the notion of independence between rule applications to graph rewriting with left-linear rules.
+Then in Subsections~\ref{ss:graph-dom} and \ref{ss:es-graph} we show that the domain associated with a graph rewriting system by a generalisation of a classical construction is a weak prime domain and vice versa that each connected {\esabbr} and thus each weak prime domain arise as the semantics of some graph rewriting system.
+Finally, in Subsection~\ref{ss:prime-gg} we show how a prime event structure semantics for a graph rewriting system can be recovered by imposing suitable restriction on rule application.